Description and Objectives

 - a standard reference grammar—for example Allen and Greenough’s New Latin Grammar (many publishers’ editions available from the original typesetting).

-Students will be expected to memorize vocabulary lists for quizzes about once per week.
+Students will be expected to memorize vocabulary lists for quizzes.

 Goals for Student Learning